SliceTheDuck/SliceTheDuck/README.md

-### Glad you're here!
+### This is Me:
-I am a German vocational student. \
-Currently learning informational technology in school.
+17 year old, German vocational student.
+Who is learning informational technology in school.

 <br/>

-## Rapidfire
+## Some stuff
 <table><tr><td valign="top" width="50%">

 - 🔭 I’m currently working on finishing school and varius other stuff.